hamiltonai/one_reel_studios/README.md

 ## Deployment

-The website is deployed to [GitHub Pages/Netlify/Vercel/etc.].
+The website is deployed to AWS Amplify.
+For deployment instructions, see the AWS Amplify documentation.

 ## Technologies Used